App & Browser Testing Made Easy

 8. Gradle

-It supports different languages like Java, Scala, Groovy, etc. Also, supports building, testing, and deployment for multiple platforms.
+It supports different languages like Java, Scala, Groovy, etc. Also, it supports building, testing, and deployment for multiple platforms.

 Pros: